KarmaScripter/BudgetNinja/README.md

 # BudgetExecution
-Budget models (Business layer) for the Budget Execution tool.
+Budget models (business layer) used in the Budget Execution tool.